-The MFJ filing status can be particularly advantageous if only one of you works or earns most of the income.
-He can shave a significant $24,400 off his taxable income using the standard deduction and earn more without paying increased tax rates, just because he’s married.
+The MFJ deduction works out to a separate standard deduction for each of you, but this can be a significant advantage if only one of you works or earns most of the income.
+That spouse can shave a significant $24,800 off their taxable income by "sharing" the other's standard deduction when they file jointly, and they can earn more without paying increased tax rates, just because they're married.

 Married filers can earn double what a single taxpayer can – or what a married person filing a separate income tax return can – before moving into a higher tax bracket.
-For example, you won't hit the 24 percent tax rate until your joint incomes reach $168,401 in 2019.
-Otherwise, you'd hit this tax bracket at income of just $84,201 – again, just half.
+For example, you won't hit the 24 percent tax rate until your joint incomes reach $171,051 in 2020.
+Otherwise, you'd hit this tax bracket at income of just $85,256 if you filed a single or separate married return – again, just half.

 How Filing Jointly Works

-Just check off the MFJ filing status (the second box) in the first line of the new 2018 Form 1040 tax return to claim this status.
-Both spouses must sign the return, but the IRS offers exceptions from this rule if one spouse is physically unable to do so because of injury or illness, or if she’s serving in a combat zone.
-You'll need to submit a statement with your tax return explaining the circumstances to the IRS.
+Just check off the MFJ filing status – the second box – on the first line of the 2020 Form 1040 tax return to claim this status.
+Both spouses must sign the return, but the IRS offers exceptions from this rule if one spouse is physically unable to do so because of injury or illness, or if they're serving in a combat zone.
+You'll have to submit a statement with your tax return explaining the circumstances to the IRS.

 Qualifying for MFJ Status

-But here’s a catch: You can’t claim this status if you divorce at any point during the year, even on Dec.
-31. That makes you unmarried for the whole tax year.
-If your spouse dies during the year, however, you can still file an MFJ tax return with him unless you remarry on or before Dec.
+But there’s a catch: You can’t claim this status if you divorce at any point during the year, even on Dec.
+31. That makes you unmarried for the whole tax year, You can still file an MFJ tax return with your spouse if they die during the year, however, unless you remarry on or before Dec.
 31. Otherwise, the IRS says that you were married to your deceased spouse for the whole year.